akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

   version="$akka.version$"
 }

+@@@ note

+Both the Java and Scala DSLs of Akka Streams are bundled in the same JAR.
+For a smooth development experience, when using an IDE such as Eclipse or IntelliJ, you can disable the auto-importer from suggesting `javadsl` imports when working in Scala, or viceversa.
+In IntelliJ, the Auto Import settings are under "Editor" / "General" / "Auto Import".
+Use a name mask such as `akka.stream.javadsl*` or `akka.stream.scaladsl*` to indicate the DSL you want to exclude from import/completion.

+@@@

 ## First steps

 A stream usually begins at a source, so this is also how we start an Akka